Caria: Coastal Caria

-Coastal Caria begins with Didyma south of Miletus, but Miletus had been placed in the pre-Greek Caria.
+Coastal Caria begins with Didyma south of Miletus, but Miletus had been placed in the pre-Ion Caria.
 South of it is the Iassicus Sinus (Güllük Körfezi) and the towns of Iassus and Bargylia, giving an alternative name of Bargyleticus Sinus to Güllük Körfezi, and nearby Cindye, which the Carians called Andanus.
 After Bargylia is Caryanda or Caryinda, and then on the Bodrum Peninsula Myndus (Mentecha or Muntecha), 56 mi from Miletus.
 In the vicinity is Naziandus, exact location unknown.

 On the tip of the Bodrum Peninsula (Cape Termerium) is Termera (Telmera, Termerea), and on the other side Ceramicus Sinus (Gökova Körfezi).
 It "was formerly crowded with numerous towns."
 Halicarnassus, a Dorian Greek city, was planted there among six Carian towns: Theangela, Sibde, Medmasa, Euranium, Pedasa or Pedasum, and Telmissus.
-These with Myndus and Synagela (or Syagela or Souagela) constitute the eight Lelege towns.
+These with Myndus and Syangela (or Syagela or Souagela) constitute the eight Lelege towns.
 Also on the north coast of the Ceramicus Sinus is Ceramus and Bargasus.

 On the south of the Ceramicus Sinus is the Carian Chersonnese, or Triopium Promontory (Cape Krio), also called Doris after the Dorian colony of Cnidus.
 At the base of the peninsula (Datça Peninsula) is Bybassus or Bybastus from which an earlier names, the Bybassia Chersonnese, had been derived.
 It was now Acanthus and Doulopolis ("slave city").

 South of the Carian Chersonnese is Doridis Sinus, the "Gulf of Doris" (Gulf of Symi), the locale of the Dorian Confederacy.
 There are three bays in it: Bubassius, Thymnias and Schoenus, the last enclosing the town of Hyda.
 In the gulf somewhere are Euthene or Eutane, Pitaeum, and an island: Elaeus or Elaeussa near Loryma.
 On the south shore is the Cynossema, or Onugnathos Promontory, opposite Symi.

 South of there is the Rhodian Peraea, a section of the coast under Rhodes.
 It includes Loryma or Larymna in Oedimus Bay, Gelos, Tisanusa, the headland of Paridion, Panydon or Pandion (Cape Marmorice) with Physicus, Amos, Physca or Physcus, also called Cressa (Marmaris).
 Beyond Cressa is the Calbis River (Dalyan River).
 On the other side is Caunus (near Dalyan), with Pisilis or Pilisis and Pyrnos between.

 Then follow some cities that some assign to Lycia and some to Caria: Calynda on the Indus River, Crya and Alina in the Gulf of Glaucus (Katranci Bay or the Gulf of Makri), the Glaucus River being the border.
 Other Carian towns in the gulf are Clydae or Lydae and Aenus.